Jump to topic

 What is Al-Anon?

-Al‑Anon is an international mutual support program for people whose lives have been affected by someone else’s drinking.
+Al‑Anon is an international mutual support group/program for people whose lives have been affected by someone else’s drinking.
 Al-Anon allows participants to share common experiences and teaches certain principles that enable the families and friends of alcoholics to bring positive changes to their situations.

 Al-Anon was founded in 1951 by Lois Wilson (also known as Lois W.), 16 years after her husband founded Alcoholics Anonymous.

 Al-Anon is the most popular form of help by people concerned about another’s drinking, with over 14,000 groups in the United States and Canada.

 Al-Anon is not a counseling agency, or a religious organization, or a treatment center.
 The group does not charge any dues or fees and is self-supported through member donations.
 Membership to Al-Anon is voluntary and requires only that the member’s own life has been adversely affected by someone else’s drinking problem.